 THE FUTURE ELECTRIC VEHICLE

-Kia Motors has revealed its new Futuron Concept at the 2019 China International Import Expo (CIIE) in Shanghai.
+Kia has revealed its new Futuron Concept at the 2019 China International Import Expo (CIIE) in Shanghai.

 The Futuron Concept represents the modern and confident image of a progressive electric SUV coupe envisioned by Kia.
 The Futuron name itself is a portmanteau of ‘future’ and ‘on’, hinting at the switched-on, electric nature of future SUV designs from the brand.